How to Choose the Best Baby Formula Series:

 This means that anything labeled “Infant Formula” (in the USA) is the safest food you can purchase in our country.
 This provides me comfort for our most precious population that is vulnerable to small levels of contamination in food.

-These regulations are really very minimal compared to what most people assume, and they leave much room for significant variation in ingredients between infant formula brands.
-While minimal, these requirements do guarantee that infants will gain weight, grow, and will not need supplemental nutrition.
+The nutrition regulations are minimal, compared to what most people assume, and they leave much room for significant variation in ingredients between infant formula brands.
+However, FDA requirements do guarantee formula safety and that infants will gain weight, grow, and will not need supplemental nutrition.
 They represent great strides in research and a great improvement on the home-made condensed milk formula days.
-However, these requirements leave plenty of room for formulas to be really different.

 All infant formula is not the same!